 For each Market Participant for each hour, the ISO will determine a credit for provision of Operating Reserve in Real-Time.
 Demand Response Resource credits will be limited as described in Section III.9.6.5(h).

 (a) A Market Participant’s Resource specific hourly Real-Time Reserve Credit for TMSR for an hour shall be equal to the sum of the Real-Time Reserve Credit for TMSR for the settlement intervals in that hour.
-The Real-Time Reserve Credit for TMSR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMSR (where any portion of Reserve Quantity For Settlement provided by a Demand Response Resource, other than MWs associated with Net Supply, is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMSR for the interval.
+The Real-Time Reserve Credit for TMSR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMSR (where any portion of Reserve Quantity For Settlement provided by either a Demand Response Resource, other than MWs associated with Net Supply, or a Demand Response Distributed Energy Resource Aggregation, other than MWs associated with energy injection, is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMSR for the interval.
 The Real-Time Reserve Credit for TMSR associated with a Load Zone shall be equal to the sum of all Market Participants’ Resource specific hourly Real-Time Reserve Credits for TMSR in that Load Zone.

 (b) A Market Participant’s Resource specific hourly Real-Time Reserve Credit for TMNSR shall be equal to the sum of the Real-Time Reserve Credit for TMNSR for the settlement intervals in that hour.
-The Real-Time Reserve Credit for TMNSR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMNSR (where any portion of Reserve Quantity For Settlement provided by a Demand Response Resource, other than MWs associated with Net Supply, is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMNSR for the interval.
+The Real-Time Reserve Credit for TMNSR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMNSR (where any portion of Reserve Quantity For Settlement provided by either a Demand Response Resource, other than MWs associated with Net Supply, or a Demand Response Distributed Energy Resource Aggregation, other than MWs associated with energy injection , is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMNSR for the interval.
 The Real-Time Reserve Credit for TMNSR associated with a Load Zone shall be equal to the sum of all Market Participants’ Resource specific hourly Real-Time Reserve Credits for TMNSR in that Load Zone.

 (c) A Market Participant’s Resource specific hourly Real-Time Reserve Credit for TMOR shall be equal to the sum of the Real-Time Reserve Credit for TMOR for the settlement intervals in that hour.
-The Real-Time Reserve Credit for TMOR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMOR (where any portion of Reserve Quantity For Settlement provided by a Demand Response Resource, other than MWs associated with Net Supply, is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMOR for the interval.
+The Real-Time Reserve Credit for TMOR for an interval is calculated by multiplying the Market Participant’s Resource specific Reserve Quantity For Settlement for TMOR (where any portion of Reserve Quantity For Settlement provided by either a Demand Response Resource, other than MWs associated with Net Supply, or a Demand Response Distributed Energy Resource Aggregation, other than MWs associated with energy injection, is increased by average avoided peak distribution losses) for the interval by the Real-Time Reserve Clearing Price for TMOR for the interval.
 The Real-Time Reserve Credit for TMOR associated with a Load Zone shall be equal to the sum of all Market Participants’ Resource specific Real-Time Reserve Credits for TMOR in that Load Zone.

 III.10.3 Real-Time Reserve Charges.